cekees/cekees.github.io/_pages/chris_kees.md

 Scientific Computaitona at North Carolina State University, I spent fifteeen years as a Research Hydraulic Engineer at the US Army Coastal and Hydraulics Laboratory.

-I joined LSU in August, 2020, where I am the [CSRS Distinguished Professor in Coastal Engineering](https://www.lsu.edu/eng/cee/people/kees.php) and hold a joint position in the [Center for Computation and Technology](https://cct.lsu.edu).
-I am also a fellow of the [Coastal Studies Institute](https://www.lsu.edu/csi) and member-at-large on the executive committee for the [Coastal and Ecological Design Studio](https://css.lsu.edu).

 [Publications (Google Scholar)](https://scholar.google.com/citations?hl=en&user=0zNoC4EAAAAJ&view_op=list_works&sortby=pubdate)